thiswillbeyourgithub/Clozolkor/README.md

 # Clozolkor
 Enhancing "*cloze one by one*" script found in TheAnking's template (on his website or drive).
 I think the original idea/script is by user "iTraveller" in the official anki forum.
 Oh and don't ask why this name.
 The current status of this project is : I am using it daily.
 It is definitely stable as it does not require addons or complicated coding.
 It is just basic javascript added to a cloze template.

+## How does it work?
+Basically, you create your cards just like regular clozes but using this template.
+Then, when reviewing, you can use shortcuts (or buttons that appear on mobile) to reveal the cloze one by one.
+You can also show letter by letter or word by word what's underneath the cloze as a hint.
+Lots of things a customizable, and I should be reactive on github to provide support.
+Oh and don't be surprised : by default the card auto flips the front if you have not used a hint in your cloze (like Y in {{c1::X::Y}}).
+This behavior can interfere with the time to answer statistics of your cards, as well as addons that use this like [speed focus](https://ankiweb.net/shared/info/1046608507).

 ## Features
 * multiple shortcuts (show, hide, hint, etc)